openvinotoolkit/openvino/tools/pot/docs/DefaultQuantizationUsage.md

 @endsphinxtabset

 ## Select quantization parameters
-Default Quantization algorithm has mandatory and optional parameters which are defined as a distionary:
+Default Quantization algorithm has mandatory and optional parameters which are defined as a dictionary:
 ```python
 {
     "name": "DefaultQuantization",